Our college has several programs in addition to architecture. Could we present medals for those disciplines as well?

 The Alpha Rho Chi Bronze Medal is limited to accredited architectural programs, as prescribed by the fraternity’s National Constitution.
 While we appreciate the sentiment of recognizing the allied arts in addition to architecture, we are not prepared to offer the medal to all related degree programs.

-The medal recognizes a “graduating senior.”
+The medal recognizes a “graduating student.”
 Does that apply to undergraduate or graduate students?

 Given the great diversity of architectural degree programs that have arisen since the medal was established in 1931, there is not a simple definition that applies to all.
-We allow each school select which graduating students to consider for the medal.
-Some schools nominate graduating students from both their undergraduate and graduate programs each year.
+We allow each school select which graduating student to consider for the medal.
 Alpha Rho Chi does not distinguish between or maintain separate categories for undergraduate or graduate awards.

 Our school has several deserving students, may we present medals to all of them?

-To avoid diluting the award, we ask that schools submit no more than two nominations per year.
+To avoid diluting the award, we ask that schools submit no more than one nomination per year.

 The Medal and APX Chapters